yuyatinnefeld/prometheus/PCA/exam-mock.md

 17. Which exporter is the most suitable for monitoring Scala metrics among the following options?
 18. How to keep pushgateway job labels? normally there are overwritten
 19. How does Prometheus scrape the last batch job push time?
+20. What is the 3 types of service system?

 ### Recording & Alerting & Dashboarding (18%)